hydroper/ts4air/docs/typescript-introduction.md

 ## Interfaces

-Interfaces are erased at runtime.
+- Interfaces are erased at runtime.

-When implementing a method or property from an ActionScript interface, make sure to implement it with the same type or signature, otherwise `ts4air` will generate incorrect ABC.
+- When implementing a method or property from an ActionScript interface, make sure to implement it with the same type or signature, otherwise `ts4air` will generate incorrect ABC.
+- When importing custom ActionScript, do not define ActionScript `interface`s; use `*` or `Object` instead.

 ## Integer Types